dsc-courses/dsc106-2025-sp/projects/final_project.md

 ## Theme: Explorable Explanations

 Your task is to create an Explorable Explanation: an interactive article that explains a complex subject to the reader.
-The dataset needs to be picked from the same list as Project 2 / Project 3.
+The dataset needs to be picked from the same list as Project 3.
 Focus on creating one or more interactive diagrams interlinked with explanatory text or annotations.
 We urge you to focus on a highly visual and/or interactive experience, as opposed to expecting a viewer to read large amounts of article text.

 Some useful references are: